dds/bosabosa.org/content/blog/why-review-code/index.md

    code style guides, common code review feedback, and measuring code review performance throughout the organization.
 Golang makes a good example of doing this all-in on the GitHub platform:

    - [Go Code Review Basics](https://github.com/golang/go/wiki/CodeReview)
    - [Common Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments)
    - [Go Project Commit Messages](https://github.com/golang/go/wiki/CommitMessage)

+1. **Disallowing machine review.** Encourage automation to elevate human time and consciousness.
+If the engineering team doesn't value the time and creative output of its people, if instead the people are expected to repetitive tasks and toil, that's a signal to those engineers that they could just as well sleep walk through this work.
+Snooze, who cares.
+If your team isn't constantly harvesting the low-hanging fruit of automation, team members end up emulating the automatons leadership claims they don't want to pay for.